 - State your plan and SHAKE ON IT.

 “I Messages” (used with the “talking and listening sticks”)

 • PLEASE...(say what you need to make things better)

 Books are often incorporated in Character Counts guidance lessons.
 These books help children discuss alternative ways to solve problems.
 The characters and storyline grab the attention of the children and they also offer them opportunities to discuss problem solving.
 These thought provoking books not only support the theme of conflict resolution, but they also encourage young readers to seek out these titles in their local library.
 Examples of the books that are currently being used in our elementary school classrooms are:

 - Don’t Squeal Unless it’s a Big Deal By Jeanie Franz Ransom

 Enemy Pie By Derek Munson

 Peer Mediators are students who are recognized as being respectful, trustworthy and caring individuals.
 Peer Mediation is a problem solving process that offers students a way to peacefully resolve common disputes that may occur with their peers.

-Selected 4th and 5th grade students are given the opportunity to be trained as supervised peer mediators.
+Selected fourth and fifth grade students are given the opportunity to be trained as supervised peer mediators.
 Students who are trained to be mediators lead the process, but do not take sides.
 They are instructed to keep all information confidential.
-An adult will supervise the mediations, but the mediators themselves facilitate the mediations where solutions are created and an agreement is signed.
+An adult will supervise the mediation, but the mediators themselves facilitate the mediation where solutions are created and an agreement is signed.

-4th and 5th grade students in conflict are encouraged to first work the problem out themselves or with the help of the classroom Conflict Corner.
+Fourth and fifth grade students in conflict are encouraged to first work the problem out themselves or with the help of the classroom Conflict Corner.
 If a solution is not found, students in conflict can then fill out a Peer Mediation Request form.
-This form can be found in each 4th and 5th grade classroom.
+This form can be found in each fourth and fifth grade classroom.